 1. We’ve added a new “Pet of the Issue” feature, and we’re going to spotlight our own for the first dozen or so installments.
 So don’t bother sending yours in for a couple months.

-2. The middle four pages of the May 4-17 print edition are dedicated to a new and exciting event that launches May 12, the Northwest Florida Theatre Festival.
+2. The middle four pages are dedicated to a new and exciting event that launches May 12, the Northwest Florida Theatre Festival.
 The complete schedule is included, so if you go (and you should), you can just pull those pages out and throw away the rest of the magazine.
 But please don’t do that, because we worked really, really hard on everything else.

-3. A handful of Okaloosa Island restaurants are advertising in Beachcomber now, so you should eat, drink and tip heavily at all of them.
+3. A handful of Okaloosa Island restaurants are advertising in Beachcomber now (see page 43), so you should eat, drink and tip heavily at all of them.